Content Search API

 Filter by Content Type

-Content can be filtered by a specific content type name, or by the following set of base types: Page, Block, Media, Image, Video.
+Content can be filtered by a specific content type name, or by the base types: Page, Block, Media, Image, Video.

 ?filter=ContentType/any(t:t eq 'Page')